New physics search via CP observables in $B^0_s \rightarrow \phi\phi$ decays with left- and right-handed Chromomagnetic operators: Introduction

 \section{Introduction}

 {Currently, the only confirmed source of CP violation is the Kobayashi-Maskawa (KM) phase present in the CKM matrix \cite{cabibbo}\cite{cpvsm}, which arises when we move the quarks from flavour to mass eigenstate in the Standard Model (SM)}.
 However, we expect to find more sources of CP violation owing to the observed matter-antimatter asymmetry in the universe \cite{asymmetrycond}.
-Thus, it is imperative to look for CP-violating observables, especially those which are very small or zero in SM, because if they deviate even slightly from zero (which can be checked by a null test), it would not just be a discovery of a new source of CP violation, it would also be a smoking-gun signal of new physics (NP).
+Thus, it is imperative to look for CP-violating observables, especially those which are very small or zero in SM, because if they deviate even slightly from zero (which can be checked by a null test), it would not just be a discovery of a new source of CP violation, \cng{but} also be a smoking-gun signal of new physics (NP).

-In this article, we study the $B_s^0 \rightarrow \phi \phi$ decay (where $\phi(1020)$ is implied throughout this paper), which is a pure penguin process.
+In this article, we study the $B_s^0 \rightarrow \phi \phi$ decay (where $\phi(1020)$ is implied throughout this paper), which is a \cng{$B \rightarrow VV$ type} pure penguin process. \cng{$B \rightarrow VV$ type processes have been extensively studied in the literature }\cite{bvv1,bvv2,bvv11,bvv12,bvv13,bvv14,bvv15,bvv16,bvv17,bvv18,bvv19,bvv20,qcd1np,qcd2np,qcd3np}.
 The presence of penguin quantum loop makes it an excellent probe to search for new heavy particles and being a purely penguin-type decay keeps it free from tree-penguin interference contamination, making it a clean observable to search for NP \cite{qcd1np}\cite{qcd2np}\cite{qcd3np}.
-The object of interest is going to be the phase in the interference of the direct decay of $B^0_s$ mesons and decay via mixing of $B_s^0 - \bar{B}_s^0$ to CP eigenstates, which is a CP-violating parameter. {This phase is expected to be very small in SM ($-2\beta_s \approx O(\lambda^2)$).
-In this paper, we will be presenting a new scheme for the interference phases of different helicities within the framework of our chosen model of study.}
+The object of interest is going to be the phase in the interference of the direct decay of $B^0_s$ mesons and decay via mixing of $B_s^0 - \bar{B}_s^0$ to CP eigenstates, which is a CP-violating parameter.
+This phase is expected to be very small in SM ($-2\beta_s \approx O(\lambda^2)$).
+In this paper, we will be presenting a new scheme for the interference phases of different helicities within the framework of our chosen model of study\cng{, which is constructed by adding the Chromomagnetic dipole operator (and its chirally-flipped counterpart) to our Hamiltonian.}

 The objective of this article is threefold.
 The first is to show the power of angular decay distribution: it can help segregate the final state when it is a mixture of different helicities.
 Combining it with a $ P \rightarrow VV$ type decay ($P$-pseudoscalar particle and $V$-vector particle) gives us access to three (helicity) amplitudes instead of one, meaning we can go beyond the assumption of helicity-independent phases to probe three CP-violating phases, and possibly three new indicators of NP.